 This is a screen capture of what the same video looks like on the Ouya side.
 Once again just like the AirPlay article, it seems to transmit at only 720p.
 I am unsure if there is a way to push it faster.

 Known problems… And boy there is a lot of them.

 But this is to be expected.
-CheapCast is a free product that its development stopped and sort of fell off of the face of the earth.
-And with Google adding more and more things for their ChromeCast device to do such as ‘Tabbed Browsing’ which enabled google chrome to mirror whatever web-page your laptop is looking at.
-And of course the DRM issue with netflix which even the developer admitted in the Description of this APK.
+CheapCast is a free product whose development stopped and sort of fell off of the face of the earth.
+And with Google added more and more things for their Chromecast device to do such as ‘Tabbed Browsing’ which enabled google chrome to mirror whatever web page your laptop is looking at.
+And of course the DRM issue with NetFlix which even the developer admitted in the Description of this APK.
 It’s not anywhere near perfect.
-However, I will state that when you do ChromeCast off of your phone that it doesn’t lock up as frequently as using a computer.
-With a computer you can simply close google chrome and it never sends the command to shut-down ChromeCast.
-This leave the Ouya sort of stranded never being able to pick up again until you restart the service in the CheapCast main menu.
+However, I will state that when you do Chromecast off of your phone that it doesn’t lock up as frequently as using a computer.
+With a computer, you can simply close google chrome and it never sends the command to shut down Chromecast.
+This leaves the Ouya sort of stranded never being able to pick up again until you restart the service in the CheapCast main menu.

-Well, I hope this article helps you on your way for making your Ouya more entertainment friendly.
-It definatly has for me as we are able to now do “YouTube Wars” on our cel-phones and fire them up to the projector thanks to the Ouya.
+Well, I hope this article helps you on your way to making your Ouya more entertainment-friendly.
+It definitely has for me as we are able to now do “YouTube Wars” on our cel-phones and fire them up to the projector thanks to the Ouya.